Handymanalan/Microbial-Dark-Matter-in-Shark-Bay/README.md

-### Microbial dark matter ‘filling the niche,’ in hypersaline microbial mats
+### Microbial dark matter filling the niche in hypersaline microbial mats

 Manuscript in prep.

 This is the code and analysis for this article.

 Journal Article is: Hon Lun Wong, Fraser I. MacLeod, Richard Allen White III, Pieter T. Visscher, Brendan P. Burns. <br />
-**Microbial dark matter ‘filling the niche,’ in hypersaline microbial mats**
+**Microbial dark matter filling the niche in hypersaline microbial mats**

 **Study**

-Reconstructing genomes of metagenomic assembled genomes from the microbial dark matter (MDM) in Shark Bay microbial mats
+Reconstructing genomes of metagenomic assembled genomes classified as microbial dark matter (MDM) in Shark Bay microbial mats

 **Analysis**